cosmodesi/pyrecon/doc/index.rst

 Introduction
 ************

-**pyrecon** is a Python package to perform reconstruction in BAO analyses with various algorithms.
+**pyrecon** is a Python package to perform reconstruction in BAO analyses with various algorithms with MPI.

 A typical reconstruction run is (e.g. for MultiGridReconstruction; the same works for other algorithms):